Teacher Training

 School Placements:

-We have partnerships with about 20 different schools across Bournemouth, Poole and Dorset.
+We have partnerships with around 20 different schools across Bournemouth, Poole and Dorset.

 In the Summer Term, trainees will return to their base placement school to complete their final classroom experience (SE3).
 The final term sees the trainees immersed in classroom practice, embedding the skills and knowledge to become an outstanding teacher.
 Engagement in Professional Development days enables trainees to consolidate their understanding of how to support pupil progress in the classroom.